What is tenant participation?

 - increased job satisfaction for staff

 How you can get involved and influence the housing service and your community

 We want to encourage as many tenants and those who use our services to have their say on how the Housing Service is managed and delivered.
 This is why, we have developed a suite of participation opportunities to get involved and to influence decisions that affect tenants and customers at the right level, the right time and at a place that suits them.

-We will be visiting local communities over 2018 to inform and encourage you to come along and meet with members of the East Ayrshire federation and Housing staff to discuss tenant participation and scrutiny. we will be in the following venues:
+We will be visiting local communities over 2019 to inform and encourage you to come along and meet with members of the East Ayrshire federation and Housing staff to discuss tenant participation and scrutiny. we will update this section with dates and venues.